Python-Test-Engineer/iwswordpress/README.md

 I am currently developing a Django/ML software tool for medical research as well organisational procedures using REST APIs to connect teams.

-###  Work tools

-- VSCode, Github, Docker

 ###  Outside interests

-These include Baking, Hot Yoga, occasional partner dancing and DIY.
+These include Baking, gym, occasional partner dancing and DIY.